INDElab/conversationkg/analytics/README.md

 ### Machine Learning Algorithms

 * use ML algorithms on different versions on our graph to assist human analytics, and measure how much performance improves compared to no assistance

+* testing the aptness of our extracted KG as a basis for ML-assisted analytics <br>
+  e.g. by treating our own extracted KG as ground truth and testing the efficacy of link prediction algorithms on that KG in helping human analysts <br>
+ => operationalisation: train link prediction on KG, distort the KG with omitted true links/added false links, measure how well human analysts reconstruct original KG aided by link prediction system <br>

 ### Email KG vs Text KG